• Skip to content

 Loch Cluanie Scotland 6

-Between Loch Cluanie and Glen Shiel
+SECTION 2 – Drive between Cluanie and Glen Shiel

-The River shiel takes it source in mountains Est of Loch Cluanie.
-So Glen Shiel does not officially start right after Loch Cluanie.
+The River Shiel takes it source in mountains Est of Loch Cluanie.
+So, Glen Shiel does not officially start right after Loch Cluanie.

 Between Loch Cluanie and Glen Shiel 1